gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 #### Tuesday, May 14th, 2024

-With the 15.0 release comes some of GitLens' most exciting features yet, including Launchpad and Code Suggest.
+With the release of GitLens 15 comes some of GitLens' most exciting features yet, Launchpad, Code Suggest, Jira integration and so much more.
+This release is packed with tools and enhancements to improve code review workflows and makes it easier than ever to keep your team unblocked.

 <img src="/wp-content/uploads/gl-15-hero.png" class="img-responsive center img-bordered">

-### Code Suggest

-(Add Code Suggest content here)

 ### Launchpad

-GitLens 15.0 introduces a preview of the Launchpad, a new Pro feature that brings your GitHub pull requests into a unified, categorized list.
+GitLens 15 introduces a preview of the Launchpad, a new Pro feature that brings your GitHub pull requests into a unified, categorized list.
 The Launchpad categorizes pull requests by status, making it easy to see which pull requests are ready to merge, blocked, need your review, and more.
+Use the Launchpad to quickly action on the highest priority pull requests and keep your team unblocked.

-You can take action on a pull request directly from the Launchpad, including merging a pull request, opening a pull request on GitHub, switching to or creating a branch or worktree for a pull request, and more.
+Once you've selected a pull request in the Launchpad, you can choose from a list of actions to take on that pull request, including merging the pull request, opening the pull request on GitHub, switching to or creating a branch or worktree for the pull request, viewing the pull request's changes, and more.

 Also included is a Launchpad status bar icon which provides a pulse on the most critical pull request needing your attention, and a summary of your most critical pull requests on hover.

 You can open the new Launchpad directly from its status bar icon by clicking the icon or by using the new _GitLens: Open Launchpad_ command.
 Clicking a category in the Launchpad status bar icon tooltip will open the Launchpad directly to that category.

+### Code Suggest

+Code Suggest is a new cloud feature that frees your code reviews from the unnecessary restrictions of GitHub's comment-style code suggestions.
+Code suggestions can be created from any code and right from inside the convenience of your IDE.

+You can create a Code Suggestion from the _Inspect: Overview_ tab when on a PR's branch.
+You can also start Code Suggestions on a pull request directly from the Launchpad.
+Simply choose which file changes to include, add a title and optional description, and you're ready to go.

+Upon creation of a Code Suggestion, a comment will appear on the pull request.
+Code Suggestions can be viewed and applied directly from [gitkraken.dev](https://gitkraken.dev), or opened in GitKraken Desktop or GitLens.

+You can see a PR's Code Suggestions from anywhere we currently display PR information in our views, including Commits, Branches, Remotes, and the new Pull Request view.
+From there you can view the changes, apply them, accept or reject the code suggestion, or copy a link to share with team members.

+### Jira Integration

+GitLens 15 introduces rich Jira Cloud integration, enabling automatic, rich Jira autolinks in commit messages wherever autolinks are supported in GitLens.
+You can connect to Jira by clicking the _Cloud Integrations_ button in the GitKraken Account view or by using the new _GitLens: Manage Cloud Integrations_ command.
+Once connected, rich autolinks will automatically populate for Jira issues in your commit messages.

+Support for more cloud integrations and other Jira integration features are coming soon.

+### Gemini and Latest OpenAI & Anthropic Model Support

+This release also adds support for Google Gemini for GitLens' experimental AI features.
+You can specify the Gemini model to use with the new `gitlens.ai.experimental.gemini.model` setting.

+We've also expanded our OpenAI and Anthropic model support to include the latest models.

 ### Thank you to our contributors